crawfordwynnes/overloadedargs/_posts/2024-11-18-revisiting-rails-records.markdown

 # Difference between &. and .try

 If everything is going well, chances are you've got an object which is suitable for sending through to the view layer.
-Originally in the Rails world, we had the Rails specific method try, which you could invoke by using a symbol of the method name, like
+Originally in the Rails world, we had the Rails specific method try, which you could invoke by using a symbol of the method name, like:

 ```<%= @object_one.try(:visit).place %>```.